top of page

 It was a collaboration between the Flipping Stigma Action Group, co-led by Jim Mann and Deborah O’Connor, and the Centre for Research on Personhood in Dementia research team, co-led by Jim Mann, Deborah O’Connor, and Alison Phinney.

-Created by OPIA
+Created by Opia Stories

 bottom of page